Academic Technology Resources for Academic Continuity

 • Use headphones or earbuds with a microphone to minimize surrounding noise and improve the quality of your voice.
 The Logitech H800 is a good option, although any headset and microphone combo will provide a better experience than a microphone and speaker built into a laptop.

-• Utilize the mute on entry function when scheduling meetings to prevent disruption from attendees joining with microphones on.
+• Use the mute on entry function when scheduling meetings to prevent disruption from attendees joining with microphones on.

 • See more of OIT's Zoom tips